Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-where $\sigma_0>0$ is a scale parameter and $\Sigma$ a diagonal matrix with positive length scales $\{\sigma_i\}_{i=1}^m$ and the Mat{\'e}rn family, which contains kernels (defined as functions of $r_{\Sigma}$, above) with various degree of smoothness \citep{williams2006gaussian}.
-Kernels intuitively encode the concept of distance or similarity between data points, and allow to sidestep the definition of (possibly obscurer) feature maps and covariance matrices.
-The series of \textquote{free parameters}\footnote{ That is, $\sigma_{\varepsilon}$, $\sigma_0$ and the diagonal entries of $\Sigma$ when using the squared exponential or a Mat{\'e}rn kernel.} that appears in \eqref{eq:bk:bo:fin_pred} -- usually called \emph{hyperparameters} in the Bayesian literature (not to be confused with $\lambda$) -- do not have to be fixed constants, but may be estimated from the observations \citep{williams2006gaussian, shahriari:2016:taking_human_out} (automatic relevance determination).
-Thus, the design choice left to the experimenter mainly boils down the choice of the kernel function.
+where $\sigma_0>0$ is a scale parameter and $\Sigma$ a diagonal matrix with positive length scales $\{\sigma_i\}_{i=1}^m$.
+Other examples include kernels from Mat{\'e}rn family, which contains mappings with various degrees of smoothness, defined as functions of $r_{\Sigma}$, introduced above \citep{williams2006gaussian}.
+Kernels intuitively encode the concept of distance or similarity between data points, and allow sidestepping the definition of explicit feature maps and covariance matrices.
+The series of \textquote{free parameters} that appears in Eq.~\eqref{eq:bk:bo:fin_pred} --- that is, $\sigma_{\varepsilon}$, $\sigma_0$ and the diagonal entries of $\Sigma$ when using the squared exponential or a Mat{\'e}rn kernel --- are usually called \emph{hyperparameters} in the Bayesian literature, and are not to be confused with $\lambda$.
+They do not need to be fixed constants but can instead be estimated from the observed data --- see \textit{automatic relevance determination} \citep{mackay1992bayesian, williams2006gaussian,}.
+Thus, the design choice left to the experimenter mainly boils down to the choice of the kernel function.

-\subsection{Gaussian processes}
+\subsection{Gaussian Processes}

-Instead of worrying about feature maps and weights, we can directly work with a kernel function, a notion which gives rise to \emph{Gaussian processes} (GP) \citep{williams2006gaussian, murphy2012machine}.
-In fact, the Bayesian linear model converges to a GP in the limit of infinitely many features, if the prior distribution on the weights is scaled appropriately \citep{neal1996bayesian}.
+Instead of working with explicit feature maps and weights, we can directly define a model through a kernel function, which leads to the framework of \emph{Gaussian processes} (GPs) \citep{williams2006gaussian, murphy2012machine}.
+In fact, the Bayesian linear model described above converges to a GP in the limit of infinitely many features, provided the prior over the weights is scaled appropriately \citep{neal1996bayesian}.